One-Touch Join meeting types and transforms

 We recommend that Domain rules are given a lower priority than any of the other rules.

-You must provide the Domain that will be searched for in order to match this rule.
+You must provide the Domain to search for in order to match this rule.

 The search will result in a match even if the URI includes one or more subdomains of the domain being searched for.
 The domain can also include subdomains.
-When there is a match, the full URI will be used as the meeting alias.
+When there is a match, the full URI is used as the meeting alias.
 For example, if the domain is sales.example.com, that will match alice@sales.example.com and alice@us.sales.example.com but not alice@example.com.

 {{meeting_id}}@{{domain}}